Water Restoration Profit Margins: What’s Normal and What’s Not?

 What’s a “Healthy” Profit Margin for a Water Restoration Business?

-Typical net profit margins in the restoration industry range from 10% to 20%, depending on company size, job mix (emergency services vs rebuild), overhead structure, and efficiency.
-Here’s a rough benchmark:
+Typical net profit margins in the restoration industry range from 10% to 20%, depending on company size, job mix (emergency services vs rebuild), overhead structure, and estimating accuracy.

 Important: Many restoration companies that look “busy” are actually running on razor-thin margins.
 If you're bringing in $100K/month but only keeping $5K, it's time to investigate where the profit is leaking.